jdukewich/local-leaf/README.md

 Any contributions are welcome!
 If you think you can improve something, please submit a detailed pull request.
 A project roadmap will be created soon to track things that need to be added or fixed.

 ### Dev Setup

-Make sure you have Node, NPM, and Yarn installed.
+1. Follow the setup for Tauri [here](https://tauri.studio/docs/getting-started/prerequisites).
+This project uses yarn as an alternative to npm.

-1. Clone the repo
+2. Clone the repo

 `https://github.com/jdukewich/local-leaf.git && cd local-leaf`

-2. Install dependencies
+3. Install dependencies

 `yarn`

-3. Run Tauri development mode
+4. Run Tauri development mode

 `yarn tauri dev`